Hoecker-Lab/pocketoptimizer/README.rst

     # Sampling of side chain rotamers
     design.sample_sidechain_rotamers(
-        library='dunbrack',          # Library used for choosing rotamers, options are: dunbrack or cmlib vdw_filter_thresh=100,       # Energy threshold of 100 kcal/mol
+        vdw_filter_thresh=100,         # Energy threshold of 100 kcal/mol for filtering rotamers
-        dunbrack_filter_thresh=0.01, # Rotamers having a lower probability of occuring are discarded expand=['chi1','chi2'],      # Expand certain chi-angles by +/- 2 Std accurate=False,              # Samples more rotamers if True include_native=True          # Include the native rotamers from the minimized structure )
+        library='dunbrack',            # Use dunbrack rotamer library (Should be used!) dunbrack_filter_thresh=0.001,  # Probability threshold for filtering rotamers (0.1%) accurate=False,                # Increases the number of rotamers sampled when using dunbrack (Be careful about the computation time!) include_native=True            # Include the native rotamers from the minimized structure )

 This procedures will use the design mutations that were set in the previous step and a defined van